yuno-payments/yuno-docs/reference/Payments/manage-payments/create-payment.md

 > 📘 3DS Payments
 >
-> To understand how 3D Secure payments work, check the [3D Secure](https://docs.y.uno/docs/3d-secure) page to learn how to create payments using 3DS on Yuno.
+> Check the [3D Secure](https://docs.y.uno/docs/3d-secure) page to learn how to create payments using 3DS on Yuno.

 If you want to process payments in a Single Step (Authorization and Capture simultaneously), you need to send the `payment_method.detail.card.capture` attribute as `true`, so the payment is captured automatically.